mapping-commons/sssom/src/docs/tutorials/omop-mappings.md

 What do we see here?

 - For matching tools, confidence can be calculated by proxies such as "lexical similarity", "edit distance", "cosine similarity of node embedding" and other metrics.
-IN the example above, Usagi has determined that the subject and objects match, but it was only 80% sure (we dont know why - this is [more advance SSSOM](../mapping-justifications.md))
+In the example above, Usagi has determined that the subject and objects match, but it was only 80% sure (we dont know why - this is [more advanced SSSOM](../mapping-justifications.md))
 - For case where an external mapping is re-used using ETL, `confidence` describes the level of trust you as an ETL expert have in the fidelty of the mapping provided by the source.

 ## Level 4: Document curation rules